PORTFOLIO TIPS TO HELP SMOOTH OUT THE MARKET

 Diversify

 Diversification is an investment technique that uses many varied investments within a single portfolio.
 The idea behind it is that a portfolio of different kinds of investments may, on average, yield higher returns and pose a lower risk than a single investment.
+Read Alchemy Markets Review to see if you should add an investment in forex.
 Diversification tries to smooth out volatility in a portfolio caused by market, interest-rate, currency and geopolitical risks.

 In layman’s terms, don’t put all your eggs in one basket.
 But it’s important to remember that diversification does not assure against a loss.